 Form Factor: Super Tower | Dimensions: 752 x 423 x 483mm | Radiator Support: 480, 560mm | Front Panel: 4x USB 3.0, 1x HD Audio | Motherboard Support: E-ATX, ATX, Micro-ATX, mini-ITX

 If you have the space for a PC case larger than a full-tower then you might be interested in some of the super-tower cases out there.
-These cases tend to provide the biggest, most spacious interiors for custom water-cooling and they are designed specifically with custom water-cooling in mind.
+These cases tend to provide the biggest, most spacious interiors for custom water-cooling and they are designed specifically with custom water cooling in mind.
 One of the finest super-towers on the market is the Thermaltake Tower 900 which is different than most PC cases in terms of its size as well as its design language.
-While most PC cases are rectangular boxes with narrow fronts and wide sides, the Tower 900 is a more boxy case that has a wide front and narrow sides which is ideal for a showcase build.
+While most PC cases are rectangular boxes with narrow fronts and wide sides, the Tower 900 is a more boxy case that has a wide front and narrow sides which makes it the best showcase for water cooling.

 5. Phanteks Enthoo 719